 The Confederation of Paper Industries (CPI) collects production and raw material data from members and non-members, which accounts for the majority of UK production.
 The remainder is estimated by CPI using a variety of sources.

 The statistics on pulp and paper are not normally revised after publication.
 On occasion, a provisional figure or estimate may be published, and replaced by the actual figure in a subsequent publication.

-Statistics reported for each year on inputs are limited to integrated pulp & paper mills.
-A breakdown by country (England, Scotland, Wales, Northern Ireland) is only available for the source of UK roundwood used by the integrated pulp & paper mills.
-Figures for production are available at a total UK level only.
+Statistics reported for each year on inputs are limited to integrated pulp and paper mills.
+Figures are available at a total UK level only.